-He also served as an independent Non-Executive Director of Boardroom Limited and Tat Hong Holdings until both of these SGX-listed companies were successfully privatised.
 Mr Mak holds an MBA from the University of Texas at Austin, USA and a Bachelor of Civil Engineering Degree (First Class Honours) from the University of Malaya, Malaysia.

-DR TAN BOON WAN Independent Director
+DR TAN BOON WAN

+Lead Independent Director

 Dr Tan has been an Independent Director of the Board since 5 October 2004.
-He is Chairman of both the Audit and Nominating Committees and a member of Remuneration Committee.
+He is Chairman of both the Audit and Remuneration Committees and a member of Nominating Committee.

-Dr Tan was last re-elected as a Director at the Annual General Meeting on 18 April 2019.
+Dr Tan was last re-elected as a Director at the Company's Annual General Meeting on 20 April 2022.
 Dr Tan was a Member of Parliament for the Ang Mo Kio GRC from 1997 to 2006, during which he served on the Government Parliamentary Committees for Education; Finance and Trade & Industry; and Information, Communication and the Arts.